 There are 33 letters in the Russian alphabet based on the Cyrillic script.
 This alphabet was developed in the 9th century AD and has been used to write Slavic languages ever since.
 Many non-Slavic languages, such as Mongolian, Turkmen, and Uzbek, also use the Cyrillic alphabet.

 Interestingly, some of the sounds represented by Cyrillic letters don’t exist in other alphabets.
 For example, the letter Й represents a “y” sound that doesn’t exist in English.

 The ABCs of learning Russian: Beginner’s guide

-Are you interested in learning Russian, but don’t know where to start?
+Are you interested in learning Russian but need help figuring out where to start?
 This beginner’s guide will give you the ABCs of learning Russian.
 We’ll cover everything from the Cyrillic alphabet to basic grammar rules.
 By the end of this guide, you’ll have a solid foundation for starting your Russian language journey.

-The Cyrillic alphabet is the first thing you need to learn when studying Russian.
-There are 33 letters in the Cyrillic alphabet, which is similar to the Latin alphabet used in English.
+The Cyrillic alphabet is the first thing you must learn when studying Russian.
+There are 33 letters in the Cyrillic alphabet, similar to the Latin alphabet used in English.
 While some letters look familiar, others may take some time to get used to.
-Don’t worry, with a little practice you’ll be able to read and write Cyrillic like a pro!
+Don’t worry; you can read and write Cyrillic like a pro with a little practice!

 Once you’ve mastered the Cyrillic alphabet, it’s time to start learning some basic grammar rules.